tripl-ai/arc/docs-src/content/schema/index.md

 type: blog
 ---

-The `schema` format, consumed in the [TypingTransform](../transform/#typingtransform) stage, is an opinionated format for specifying common data typing actions.
+The `schema` format, consumed in the [TypingTransform](../transform/#typingtransform) and other stages, is an opinionated format for specifying common data typing actions.

 It is designed to:

-- Support common data typing conversions found in business datasets.
+- Allow precise definition of how to perform common data typing conversions found in business datasets.
-- Support limited 'schema evolution' of source data in the form of allowed lists of accepted input formats.
+- Support limited [Schema Evolution](https://en.wikipedia.org/wiki/Schema_evolution) of source data in the form of allowed lists of accepted input formats.
-- Collect errors into array columns so that a user can decide how to handle errors once all have been collected.
+- Specification of metadata to attach to columns.

 ## Common